DoughnutsNCookies/JavaScript-DesignPatterns/Creational-Patterns/README.md

 ### 5. 1️⃣ [Singleton](./Singleton)

-**Description:**
-The Singleton pattern ensures a class has only one instance and provides a global point of access to it.
+Ensures a class has only one instance and provides a global point of access to it.

 **Use Case:**